Christina And Tarek El Moussa Remain Amicable While Filming ‘Flip Or Flop’

 A post shared by Christina El Moussa (@christinaelmoussa) on

-There is no confirmation on whether or not Flip or Flop will officially end this season, but Christina and Tarek El Moussa would like to continue.
-Talk of continuing to flip houses has happened, though not filming would be a bit of a change.
-El Moussa has been working on securing her name, and keeping things working through their divorce scandal.
-The couple has built a business brand over the last several years and losing it could cost them everything.
+There is no confirmation on whether Flip or Flop will officially end this season, but Christina and Tarek El Moussa would like to continue.
+Talk of continuing to flip houses has occurred, though not filming would be a bit of a change.
+El Moussa has been working on securing her name and keeping things working through their divorce scandal.
+The couple has built a business brand over the last several years, and losing it could cost them everything.

-Neither Christina or Tarek El Moussa have spoken out about Flip or Flop and their divorce publicly since it all was announced in December.
+Neither Christina nor Tarek El Moussa has spoken out about Flip or Flop and their divorce publicly since it all was announced in December.
 Tomorrow, that will all change.
 Christina is going to be talking exclusively on Good Morning America.
 While fans aren’t expecting too many details, it will be nice to hear Christina’s side of the story and find out why the couple kept their separation a secret for over six months.

 [Featured Image by Jerod Harris/Getty Images]